A lifetime of good

 Working through trusted local partner organizations, ChildFund supports communities as well as local and national health systems to address children’s health needs from before birth to young adulthood.
 Our programs focus on several intersecting areas.

-The broader drivers for these poor outcomes are many, including lack of access to quality care, malnutrition, poor sanitation and hygiene, low levels of health literacy and education, gender inequality and discriminatory cultural practices, weak health systems and other socioeconomic factors that create health disparities.
+What are the drivers of poor health outcomes among mothers and children in under-resourced communities?
+There are many, including lack of access to quality care, malnutrition, poor sanitation and hygiene, low levels of health literacy and education, gender inequality and discriminatory cultural practices, weak health systems and other socioeconomic factors that create health disparities.

 Leveraging community health workers